DC is not Silicon Valley… and that’s a good thing.

 The DC Region is in worse shape today and less of a tech hub then 20 years ago when we led the world in communications technology, with MCI, UUNet, PSI.
 We were much more legitimate as a tech hub when we led the Mainframe software market or when we had 3 times the amount of legitimate check-stroking VCs in this town than we have today (not counting Jason Feimster and top-ranked (by him) 3Si).

 It’s time to stop fooling ourselves.
 The DC region has 99 problems but not being Silicon Valley is not one of them.
 We are barely a second-rate power as a commercial startup ecosystem.
 As a region, we are constantly ranked 8th in venture funding received behind the undisputed king, Northern California/Silicon Valley.
 We’re not even close to 2nd tier startup regions like New York, New England, Austin, or Southern California.
-The combined market capitalization of the top 10 DMV startups would not eclipse the individual value of the top 20 Silicon Valley startups.
+The combined market capitalization of the top 10 DMV startups would not eclipse the individual value of any single top 20 Silicon Valley startup.

 It’s Good To Be Who We Are